-I.6 Does your company have a publicly-available policy covering Commitment to respect Free Prior and Informed Consent (FPIC) in the Palm Oil Supply chain?

-Yes

-1.6.1 Does your company have a procedure in place to identify legal, customary or user rights, and people entitle to compensation? d

-Yes

-Smallholders

-1.7 Does your company support oil palm smallholders (groups)?

-Yes

-1.7.1 Does your company report on the actions to support the inclusion of smallholders?

-Yes

-Labour & Labour Rights

-1.8 Does your company have a publicly-available policy covering Labour & Labour Rights?

-Yes

-1.8.1 Does the policy cover:

-✓ No discrimination and equal opportunities

-M Pay and working conditions at least at legal or industry minimum standards and are sufficient to provide decent living wages (DLW)

-Freedom of association and Collective bargaining

-Protection of children, as well as the workforce of suppliers and third-party contractors

-Prevention of all forms of harassment, including sexual harassment

-✓ No forced or trafficked labour

-Occupational Health & Safety

-1.9 Does your company have a publicly-available Policy covering Occupational Health & Safety?

-Yes

-1.9.1 Does your company have a Standard Operating Procedure (SOP) for Occupational Health & Safety?
+1.6 Does your organisation have a publicly-available policy covering Commitment to respect Free Prior and Informed Consent (FPIC) in the Palm Oil Supply chain?
+Yes 1.6.1 Does your organisation have a procedure in place to identify legal, customary or user rights, and people entitled to compensation?
+Yes Smallholders 1.7 Does your organisation support oil palm smallholders (groups)?
+Yes 1.7.1 Does your organisation report on the actions to support the inclusion of smallholders?
+Yes Labour & Labour Rights 1.8 Does your organisation have a publicly-available policy covering Labour & Labour Rights?
+Yes 1.8.1 Does the policy cover: ✓ No discrimination and equal opportunities Y Pay and working conditions at least at legal or industry minimum standards and are sufficient to provide decent living wages (DLW) Freedom of association and Collective bargaining Protection of children, as well as the workforce of suppliers and third-party contractors Prevention of all forms of harassment, including sexual harassment No forced or trafficked labour Occupational Health & Safety 1.9 Does your organisation have a publicly-available Policy covering Occupational Health & Safety?
+Yes 1.9.1 Does your organisation have a Standard Operating Procedure (SOP) for Occupational Health & Safety?
+1.9.1 Does your organisation have a Standard Operating Procedure (SOP) for Occupational Health & Safety?
 Yes